 Because, whilst being self-employed is very fulfilling and I’ve written about it over and over again, there are an awful lot of things which make it very different from working for somebody else.

-The first thing is a lot of people misunderstand, when they become self-employed, that you have to be multi-skilled, far more multi-skilled than you will ever need to be in almost any job.
+The first thing a lot of people misunderstand, when they become self-employed is: you have to be multi-skilled, far more multi-skilled than you will ever need to be in almost any job.

 Now, what do I mean by that?
 Well, here's a short list of just some of the things you need to get good at